Four nuns form a band, and yes, it’s called Force of Habit

 Before Force of Habit, the sisters had a singing group called Nun of the Above.
 (These nuns, it seems, like to pun.)
 That morphed into a band in August.

-“I knew that the sisters had musical talent and I thought that with the inclusion of Brother Brad on the drums and Father Jude as a lead singer, that it would be a great way for us to participate on campus,” said Sister Miriam, who grew up in Saskatchewan, Canada.
+“I knew that the sisters had musical talent and I thought that with the inclusion of Brother Brad on the drums and Father Jude as a lead singer, that it would be a great way for us to participate on campus,” said Sister Miriam, who grew up in Saskatchewan.

-The band has performed at four campus events this academic year, developing a bit of a following at the private university of about 7,000 students in Northeast Washington.
+The band has performed at four campus events this academic year, developing a bit of a following at the private university of about 7,000 students in northeast Washington, D.C.

 Martin, 18, a theology and religious studies major from Lancaster, Pennsylvania, was such a groupie that she designed and sold band T-shirts.
 She thinks of the sisters as friends, she said, so of course she’d try to support them.